 For sprays used on your body, first and foremost, you should always follow the guidelines and use precautions to ensure that you're doing the right things.
 Spray the product four to eight inches away from exposed skin or clothing, and try to avoid sensitive areas such as your eyes, mouth, wounds, or irritated skin.

 If you want to apply the product to your face, spray it on your hands first and then rub the solution gently on your face.
 Apply the product in an open area to avoid inhaling the solution.

 If you're going to use sunscreen too, you might want to apply that first, let it absorb into your skin, and then apply the bug spray.
 Even if you're going to re-apply the sunscreen, you don't need to re-apply the bug spray as well, unless you feel like you're getting bitten by mosquitoes.

-Whether you need protection from insects outdoors or in your home, we can help.
-And we promise not to use bad puns all the time.
+Whether you need protection from insects outdoors or in your home, we can help!
 Check out our articles for further recommendations.